wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) having any of the same in his possession, withholds or misapplies them, or wilfully applies any part of them to purposes other than those authorised by the society's rules or by this Act.

-    (2) Every person who commits an offence against this section shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.
+    (2) Every person who commits an offence against this section shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding $1,000, or to both.

     (3) The court by which any person is convicted of an offence against this section may order him to deliver up or repay to the society any money, securities, books, papers, or other effects in respect of which he is so convicted.